Sierra Leone: Energy

-Solar energy

-In conjunction with the UK's Department for International Development (DFID), Sierra Leone has set the goal to provide solar power to all of its citizens by 2025.
-This overarching goal has been broken down into smaller goals as well.
-The first of these goals is to provide solar power to at least 50,000 homes in 2016, the second is 250,000 homes by 2017, and finally to provide power to 1,000,000 people by 2020.
-This initiative falls under the Energy Africa access campaign which seeks to provide electricity to 14 different African countries by 2030.
-Previous to this compact agreement, Sierra Leone's private sector for solar energy was weak, as it provided energy to less than 5% of the target population.
-Part of the reason for this was due to the import duties and taxes and the lack of quality control.
+In conjunction with the UK's Department for International Development (DFID), Sierra Leone has set a goal to provide solar power to all its citizens by 2025.
+It aims provide solar power to at least 50,000 homes in 2016, 250,000 homes by 2017, and 1,000,000 people by 2020.
+This initiative falls under the Energy Africa access campaign.
+Before this compact agreement, Sierra Leone's private sector for solar energy was weak, as it provided energy to less than 5% of the target population.
+Part of the reason for this was the import duties, taxes, and lack of quality control.
 To ensure that the Energy Africa goal is met, Sierra Leone has agreed to remove its import duties and Value Added Tax (VAT) on certified solar products.
-This change will attempt to encourage foreign investment while providing affordable, quality solar products to its citizens.
 It is estimated that there will be a 30% to 40% cost reduction on solar products with the lack of duties and taxes.

-Hydroelectric power

-As of 2012, Sierra Leone has 3 main hydroelectric plants.
-The first is the Guma plant which was decommissioned in 1982, the second is the Dodo Plant which is located in the Eastern Province, and finally the Bumbuna plant.
-There is also potential for several new hydroelectric plants to be opened on the Sewa River, Pampana River, Seli River, Moa River, and Little Scarcies.
-Amongst all these projects, both finished and potential, the Bumbuna dam still remains the largest of the hydroelectric projects in Sierra Leone.
-It is located near the Seli River and Freetown and was estimated to produce about 50 megawatts of electricity.
-There were plans to increase its capacity 400 megawatts by 2017 which would cost around $750 million.
-It has been projected that the Bumbuna dam could potentially reduce the amount of spending on foreign fuel and save the country at least $2 million a month.
-In the past this project received its funding of over $200 million from a combination of the World Bank, the African Development Bank, and the Italian company Salini Impregilo.
+As of 2012, Sierra Leone has three main hydroelectric plants: the Guma plant, which was decommissioned in 1982; the Dodo Plant, in the Eastern Province; and the Bumbuna plant.
+There is also potential for several new hydroelectric plants to open on the Sewa River, Pampana River, Seli River, Moa River, and Little Scarcies.
+The Bumbuna dam is the largest and was estimated to produce about 50 megawatts of electricity.
+It has been projected that the Bumbuna dam could reduce the amount of spending on foreign fuel and save the country at least $2 million a month.